openethereum/openethereum.github.io/oo7-Parity-Examples.md

-Examples of common operations and useful functionality when building a dApp using using [oo7-Bonds](https://github.com/paritytech/parity/wiki/oo7-Parity-Reference).
+Examples of common operations and useful functionality when building a dApp using [oo7-Bonds](https://github.com/paritytech/parity/wiki/oo7-Parity-Reference).
 It does not aim to cover the complete functionality, for more features please look at the documentation.

 ## Bond functionality (oo7)
 We need to install and require the [oo7](https://www.npmjs.com/package/oo7) Bond package first.